MelonKony/millmint/content/utopia/vekllei/landscape/boroughs/_index.md

 {{</hint>}}
 {{< hint green >}}
 ### [<span class="smallicon">🤸‍♀️</span> Mirah](/utopia/vekllei/landscape/boroughs/mirah)
 The borough of [Mirah](/utopia/vekllei/landscape/boroughs/mirah) is a peaceful seaside borough known for its recreation and beautiful beaches.
-Tzipora and Cobian visit regularly in high school in the midst of their gymnastics phase.
+Tzipora and Cobian visit regularly in high school in the midst of their 'gymnastics phase'.
 {{</hint>}}
 {{</section>}}